mikestagney/Tic-Tac-Toe-with-AI/README.md

 To start the game, use the **start** command.
 It takes two parameters: who wil play X and who will play O. For human players, **user** to play and **easy**, **medium** or **hard** to play as an AI.
 Any combination of these parameters will work.
 First parameters plays X and second plays O.

-One the game starts, select you cell by keying two numbers.
+One the game starts, select cell by keying two numbers.
 The top-left cell will have the coordinates (1, 1) and the bottom-right cell will have the coordinates (3, 3), as shown in this table:

 |        |        |        |
 |:------:|:------:|:------:|